lcx366/SLRfield/README.md

 This package is an archive of scientific routines for data processing related to SLR(Satellite Laser Ranging).
 Currently, operations on SLR data include:

-1. Automatically download the CPF(Consolidated Prediction Format) ephemeris file;
+1. Download CPF(Consolidated Prediction Format) ephemeris files automatically from **CDDIS**(Crustal Dynamics Data Information System) or **EDC**(EUROLAS Data Center);
-2. Parse the CPF ephemeris file;
+2. Parse the CPF ephemeris files;
-3. Given the coordinates of a station predict the azimuth, altitude, distance of the target, and the time of flight for laser pulse etc.;
+3. Given the position of a site, predict the azimuth, altitude, distance of targets, and the time of flight for laser pulse etc.;
-4. Automatically download TLE/3LE data from [SPACETRACK](https://www.space-track.org);
+4. Download the TLE/3LE data from [SPACETRACK](https://www.space-track.org) automatically;
-5. Pick out space targets that meets specific demands from [DISCOS](https://discosweb.esoc.esa.int)(Database and Information System Characterising Objects in Space) and [CELESTRAK](https://celestrak.com) database by setting a series of parameters, such as mass, shape, RCS(Radar Cross Section), and orbit altitude etc.;
+5. Pick out targets from [DISCOS](https://discosweb.esoc.esa.int)(Database and Information System Characterising Objects in Space) and [CELESTRAK](https://celestrak.com) database by setting a series of parameters, such as mass, shape, RCS(Radar Cross Section), and orbit altitude etc.;
 6. Calculate one-day prediction and multiple-day visible passes for space targets based on the TLE/3LE data;

 ## How to Install